First off, the ‘writing’ part is pretty straight forward. I’m a writer.

 Here is a landing strip in the backcountry:

-Now if you are like me, you noticed that there is nothing but a grass field cleared of trees that consists of a landing strip.
-What you don’t know, is that my first decent into the area, all smiles and white knuckles, we flew over the landing area twice because the pilot needed to “buzz the elk and moose that were standing in the middle of the field so we could have a clear landing space.”
+Now if you are like me, you noticed that there is nothing but a grass field, cleared of trees that consists of a landing strip.
+What you don’t know is that my first decent into the area, all smiles and white knuckles, was attempted twice due to the pilots need to “buzz the elk and moose that were standing in the middle of the field so we could have a clear landing space.”

 I exited the plane and was greeted by the sight of the only buildings I would see for the next few weeks.